lixinliang/tree-view-search-bar/README.md

 # tree-view-search-bar
-> I can reveal which files you are looking for by your keywords in tree view.
+> 🔍I can reveal which files you are looking for by your keywords in tree view.

 # <a name="Menu"></a>Menu
 > 目录